peacey/split-vpn/README.md

 ## Compatibility

-This script is designed to be run on the UDM-Pro, UDM base, UDM-SE, UDR, or UXG-Pro.
+This script is designed to be run on the UDM-Pro, UDM, UDM-SE, UDR, or UXG-Pro.
 It has been tested on Unifi OS 1.8 to 1.12, and 2.2 to 2.4, however other versions should work.
 Please submit a bug report if you use this on a different version and encounter issues.

 ## Installation Instructions